VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-with-vm-cluster.md

-# Install VictoriaMetrics Cluster from helm Chart
+# Kubernetes monitoring with VictoriaMetrics Cluster

 **This guide covers:**